 The DAX is a high liquidity instrument that's strongly correlated with other European stock indices.
 It's often characterised by long-lasting trends, making it a perfect fit for patient investors.
 Moreover, the DAX has a strong impact on the fortunes of the single European currency, the Euro.

 Over the first half of 2021, the index rose 11.8%, with an average intra-day volatility of 1.2%.

-You can buy and sell DAX futures contracts on specialised exchanges, but the best way to trade it is through a broker or trading platforms, such as MetaTrader or Libertex.
-Trading on these platforms is convenient, leverage can be used, and you can even earn if the asset's value goes down.
+You can trade the DAX through a broker or a trading platform, such as MetaTrader or Libertex.
+Trading on these platforms could be convenient, and leverage can be used.